Complex non-Markovian dynamics and the dual role of astrocytes in Alzheimer's disease development and propagation: Results and Discussions

-Now we focus on the evolution of the toxic load distributions and their damage profile for seven brain regions (limbic, frontal, basal ganglia, parietal, temporal, occipital, and brain stem), and each region containing one or more brain IDs.
-We plot all the nodes lying in the mentioned regions in the brain connectome in Fig. \ref{fig:fig9}.
-Here, different colors of the nodes belonging to different regions and their color codes are mentioned in legends in Fig. \ref{fig:fig8}.
+We focus on the evolution of the toxic load distributions and their damage profile for seven brain regions (brain stem, frontal, temporal, limbic, basal ganglia, parietal, and occipital), and each region containing one or more brain IDs.
+The integrated brain connectome data contains Cartesian coordinates for all the nodes in three-dimensional space and their brain IDs.
+We plot them according to their regions (mentioned in Table \ref{table:tab1}) in Fig. \ref{fig:fig6}, and in the plot, different colours of the nodes belong to different regions.
+We have used the same colour codes in Figs. \ref{fig:fig6} and \ref{fig:fig7} for the brain regions.

 We apply the formula (\ref{ACF}) to find the average toxic loads for all regions.
 In this case, the summation is taken over the nodes belonging to the respective regions.
-We plot the toxic load corresponding to tau protein for each region in Fig. \ref{fig:fig8}.
-Due to the non-uniform parameter set in the tau protein equation, the toxic load converges to different concentrations over the regions.
+We plot the toxic load corresponding to the tau protein for each region in Fig. \ref{fig:fig7}.
+The toxic load for the tau protein converges to different levels for different nodes due to the heterogeneous parameter values in the tau protein equation.
 According to the integrated data, the occipital region accumulates the most toxic concentration, followed by the parietal, basal ganglia, limbic, temporal, frontal, and brain stem.
 Moreover, the toxic propagation profile for each region is different.
-Some regions accumulate more toxic tau protein concentration after the initial development of the disease but settle down to a comparatively lower concentration for a longer time, e.g., basal ganglia, parietal, and limbic.
-For the other regions, there is not much accumulation in the concentration after the starting of the disease rather, they slowly accumulate the toxic loads and help in the disease propagation.
-Figures \ref{fig:fig8}(\subref{fig:fig8a}) and (\subref{fig:fig8b}) represent the toxic tau protein propagation in regions for the non-fractional model and fractional model with $\alpha = 0.8$, respectively (other parameters are mentioned in the caption and Tables \ref{table:FPV}, \ref{table:MBV} and \ref{table:BRBB}).
-This comparison shows that the memory effect helps in slowing down the propagation speed in the brain regions.
+Some regions accumulate more toxic tau protein concentration after the initial progression of the disease but settle down to a comparatively lower concentration for a longer time, e.g., basal ganglia, parietal, and limbic.
+For the other regions, there is not much accumulation in the concentration after the start of the disease; rather, they slowly accumulate the toxic loads and help in disease progression.
+Figures \ref{fig:fig7}(\subref{fig:fig7a}) and (\subref{fig:fig7b}) show the toxic tau protein propagation in regions for the traditional non-fractional model and fractional model with $\alpha = 0.8$, respectively (other parameters are mentioned in the caption).
+This comparison demonstrates that the memory effect reduces the propagation speed in brain regions.
+We have observed the fractional model for other values of $\alpha (< 1)$, and the propagation speed decreases with decreasing values of $\alpha$.